I won't lecture you on the importance of incorporating virtual reality (VR) into your marketing strategy.

 2. Defy Ventures and Within: Step To The Line

-When I attended Oculus Connect in October, the most memorable experience for me was, by far, the event's VR For Good exhibit: a showcase of creative work that used Oculus and VR technology for social- and mission-focused ventures.
+When my colleague attended Oculus Connect in October, the most memorable experience for her was, by far, the event's VR For Good exhibit: a showcase of creative work that used Oculus and VR technology for social- and mission-focused ventures.